 2. Create a string of usernames for each row of data and use the CONTAINS function to look up

-- The string has to be built and added to each row of the underlying data
+- The string has to be built and alongside each record of the underlying data

 - Instinctively feels non-performant, string comparisons generally aren’t fast (although in reality the performance isn’t as bad as it feels it should be)

-- There’s a limit to the size of the string, depending on how the string is built. i.e. a SQL stored proc has an approx 3000 limit, the dependency is on the limits of the field size in the underlying data
+- There’s a limit to the size of the string.
+For example a SQL stored procedure has a limit of approximately 3000.
+The dependency is on and field size limits in the underlying data

 - Building the data extract file is slower due to pulling in a large additional string field in the data set